Understanding the Economics of Secondhand Tarot: Why Decks Are Priced The Way They Are

 When people see the resale price of a tarot deck — or receive an offer for a collection — it can be hard to understand where the numbers come from.
 Why is a deck priced at $60 online when the original cost was $25?
 Why might an offer seem lower than expected?

-This post is a transparent, educational breakdown of the terms you’ll often hear — retail, wholesale, cost, profit, overhead — and how they impact both the sale price and the offers you receive.
+This post is a transparent, educational breakdown of the terms you’ll often hear — retail, wholesale, cost, profit, market — and how they impact both the sale price and the offers you receive.

 Let’s take a look behind the scenes.